xdrip/xdrip_docs/docs/use/misc.md

 You can use OOP2 in different ways:

-- No calibration generates vendor like values (native mode) without the need of calibrating
+- No calibration generates vendor like values (native mode) without the need of calibrating.
+It doesn't mean that results are not calibrated (raw) but a vendor-like algorithm is applied (like the Libre 1 reader).
-- Calibrate based on raw uses the sensor raw data (no temperature correction) like Libre 1
+- Calibrate based on raw uses the sensor raw data (no temperature correction) like Libre 1.
+You will use the xDrip+ calibration algorithm.
-- Calibrate based on glucose allows you to apply xDrip+ calibration to native values
+- Calibrate based on glucose allows you to apply xDrip+ calibration to native values.
+Raw data are transformed using the vendor-like algorithm, then fed to the xDrip+ calibration algorithm.

 <img src="../images/M-S-LCS15i2.png" style="zoom:78%;" />